jorn-steynen/RBPi-AP_Terra/README.md

 ## 📌 Notes

-- The project is part of a collaboration with Mountains of the Moon University in Uganda.
+- The project is part of a collaboration with AP Hogeschool, VUB and Mountains of the Moon University in Uganda.
 - The setup is optimized for power efficiency and long-term outdoor deployment.
 - Data is transmitted via 4G and accessed remotely over a VPN.
+- Designed to be low-maintenance and robust against power and network issues.

 ---